discretize/discretize-guides/fractals/deepstone/index.md

 <GridItem sm="6">
 ### The Maze

-Here you have to use the <Effect name="lightofdeldrimor"/> to reveal the hidden tiles of the maze.
+Here you have to use the <SpecialActionKey name="lightofdeldrimor"/> to reveal the hidden tiles of the maze.
 Move to the right and the first orb of light is revealed for you.
 From there you proceed on to the next orb of light to your left or the bottom left on the minimap.
 After revealing all four orbs the maze's tiles reveal themselves and you can move on to the "elevator".
 </GridItem>